-At St Rose’s, we believe it is vital that our children learn about different cultures and faiths.
+At St Rose’s, we believe it is vital that our children learn about different cultures and faiths as part of Catholic Social Teaching's 'Dignity of the human person'.
 Our school is Catholic but some pupils here are not Catholic.
 It is important to recognise and celebrate what makes us different and similar not just in our community but in the wider world.

 Our amazing parent / carers helpers join us each year to share their own cultures and languages with our children.
 The children really enjoy learning some different words, hearing a story in another language and finding out about another culture.
 They have the opportunity to join in singing and music workshops in other languages and the dances that they learn are incredible!
 We hold a culture festival where families can attend celebrate the children’s learning and enjoy tasting new foods from around the globe.
 Honey cake and Greek yogurt seems to be a favourite!
 Children have told us: